 It is the other type of squirrel in the UK.
 It is slightly larger than its ginger relative.
 The body reaches 23-30cm in length.
 Like the red squirrel, it has distinctly shaped incisors, curved claws and furry tails.
 The common pelage coating is grey in colour, yet white and black fur colours are not uncommon, especially in urban areas.

 Red squirrel (Sciurus vulgaris)

-has a slender body which measures 19cm-23cm in length.
+It has a slender body which measures 19cm-23cm in length.
 Despite its name, its fur comes in many different colours—red, dark brown, and black.
 Coat colour may very depending on the season and location.
 It has a long, furry tail.
 The pelage on the belly is always white.
-Like almost all squirrels, the red squirrel has sharp, curved claws and rodent teeth pattern.
-It has distinct incisors which grow throughout its life
+Itl has sharp, curved claws and rodent teeth pattern.

 Both the red and grey squirrels are solitary for the majority of their lives, although they do exhibit some social traits.
 Communal nesting is popular for both species during winter and spring, and some grey squirrels are known to share nests.

 Both species make their homes in sparsely forested regions.
 You may encounter them in recreational areas and parks.
 They also nest inside homes and garages.
 This is one of the main reason they are considered as pests.

 Squirrel’s incisors never stop growing.
 This helps them maintain a diet high on hard nuts and seeds.
 When faced with hunger, squirrels can eat snakes, eggs and small insects.
 In the wild, tree squirrels rarely live longer than an year.
 In captivity, they can reach age of up to 20 years.